 A reporter spends a season trailing one of London’s most infamous soccer clubs while its soul is rebuilt from scratch.
 From July, a cautionary tale—for New Yorkers, especially—of super fans, gonzo money, and the doctrine that is “organic football.”
 July 2013. →

-Exclusive about a serious conflict of interest regarding plans for a billion dollar potash mine under a national park.
+Serious conflict of interest regarding plans for a billion dollar potash mine under a national park unearthed.
 Private Eye.
 March 2013. →

 Follow-up: "You Cannot be Sirius," Private Eye, April 2013: the planning committee chairman/councillor resigned; and then the police were called in.